Sign in

 To get links you’re going to add to custom fields underlined, select the Underline links in custom fields checkbox.

-If you want your signature to look like a business card, select the Apply card-like style checkbox.
+If you want your team-wide email signature to look like a business card, select the Apply card-like style checkbox.
 If you decide to opt for the rounded corners in your card-like signature, please keep in mind that they might be replaced with the square ones in some versions of Outlook.

 3. Switch to the Fields tab to decide on the content of your email signature.